 Now the Feast of the Assumption, this sprang from the pre-Christian Roman festival Feriae Augusti, offering a fun break after harvest exertions – hence the continuing decoration and parade of work animals like ox and mule.
 Each region parties differently: outdoor dancing (Rome), effigies and fireworks (Liguria and Abruzzo), historic pageants (Tuscany), climbing poles (Campania) and giant candles (Sardinia)!

-Is this your first time in Italy?
-Here’s what you need to know about the country, from the parts you shouldn’t miss and the culture that you might not expect, to the best time to travel and how long you need for different adventures.
+Here’s what you need to know, from the culture that you might not expect to how long you need for your adventure.

-Our Italy travel advice page is just perfect for those who love to learn from the local experts with Marta Marinelli, Marina Caldera and Andrea Monti all imparting their pearls of wisdom in addition to our thoroughly worthwhile health & safety in Italy section.
+Our Italy travel advice page is for those who love to learn from local experts who have imparted their pearls of wisdom.

-Find all of our Italy guides in one place, for Italy vacations in particular places such as the Tuscany or Sicily, or perhaps you would like to know more about the different types of Italy vacations such as walking or cycling.
+Find all our Italy guides in one place: Italy vacations in places such as Tuscany or Sicily, and different types of Italy vacations.